-Variables that contribute to the overall success of emergency treatment include:
+Variables that contribute to the overall outcome of emergency treatment include the following:

 severity of the primary illness or injury